 What else do I need to know?

-- MNPS covers the cost of this course for select employees to make it possible for those who might otherwise not be able to attend.
+- MNPS covers the cost of this course to make it possible for those who might otherwise not be able to attend.
 Only register if you feel you can meet the commitments of the class, which includes attending class approximately 2.5 hours a week, completing assigned homework and an all-day Saturday retreat.

 - Your registration information, including your statement, is confidential and will not be made public or shared with anyone outside Vanderbilt staff coordinating the course.

 What do past participants say about the course?

 - I feel calmer in my daily life and am able to ride the waves of chaos that comes in a typical day at school.

 - The course far exceeded my expectations.
 It opened my mind at to how my body reacts to stresses.